PHP Security Vulnerabilities That Still Cause Business Website Breaches

 }

 The PASSWORD_DEFAULT constant uses the current strongest algorithm supported by PHP (currently Argon2id).
-When PHP upgrades its default algorithm, existing hashes can be automatically upgraded by checking password_needs_rehash() on login:
+When PHP upgrades its default algorithm in a future release, existing hashes can be automatically upgraded by checking password_needs_rehash() on each login:

 if (password_verify($password, $hash)) {